HumanBrainProject/secure-data-store/README.rst

    # Create filesystem, at first use, this will also setup the tool's workspace.
    # Data inside a filesystem is encrypted, unless mounted as below.
    # Each container has a random password, stored in a directory only readable
-   # by your UNIX group
+   # by your UNIX group.
+This will also print the masterkey, which you should
+   # stored (physically) in a secure location.
    sds create my-container
    # Open filesystem (mount) at one of a list of predefined locations.
    # Subsequent open operations will return the same mountpoint.